Traveling with Instruments

 In addition, make sure you print out a copy of the TSA guidelines and your airline’s guidelines and bring them with you to the airport.
 Remember, your everyday equipment is very unusual to non-musicians.
 Keep in mind as well that individual TSA agents and airline staff are not always familiar with their own department or carrier’s policies regarding musical instruments; it may help if you calmly explain and demonstrate to them that your instrument falls within their allowed parameters.
 (Consider packing a small sewing or fabric tape measure with you so that you can prove on the spot that your instrument case meets airline size mandates.)

 Lastly, allow yourself even more time than usual to get through security screening.
 The TSA recommends that musicians add an extra half hour to their departure timetable.
 Be sure to stay with your instrument as it is being screened and re-packed.
 The TSA also suggests including in your instrument case a short note in an easily seen spot that contains clear and concise handling and repacking instructions for “someone with no musical background.”
+According to the TSA website, “Security officers will handle musical instruments very carefully and will allow you to be as involved as possible in any physical screening.”

 If I carry my instrument on board, can I still bring another carry-on?